The steps of the dental crown procedure. -

 1) Numbing the tooth.

-Before the process of making your dental crown is begun, your dentist will need to anesthetize (numb up) both your tooth and the gum tissue that surrounds it.
+Before the process of making your crown is begun, your dentist will need to anesthetize (numb up) both your tooth and the gum tissue that surrounds it.

-2) Shaping the tooth.
+2) Preparing (shaping) the tooth.

-The tooth's shape helps to insure the crown's retention and stability.
+c) The tooth's shape helps to insure the crown's retention and stability.

 A crown isn't just held in place by dental cement.
 The shape of the tooth on which it sits plays a significant role in providing for its stability and retention.

-- There can be times when so much of a tooth has broken off or decayed away that a dentist will feel that they must first "build up" the tooth with filling material (make the tooth taller) before they shape it for its crown.
+- There can be times when so much of a tooth has broken off or decayed away that the dentist must first "build up" the tooth with filling material (make the tooth taller) before they shape it for its crown.

 3) Taking an impression of the prepared tooth.